briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

 ## 331.12   "U" turns restricted

-1. _(a)_ Except as provided in [Section 313.03][] and subsection (b) hereof, no vehicle shall be turned so as to proceed in the opposite direction upon any curve, or upon the approach to or near the crest of a grade, if the vehicle cannot be seen within 500 feet by the driver of any other vehicle approaching from either direction.
+1. _(a)_ Except as provided in [Section 313.03][CF Section 313.03] and
+subsection (b) hereof, no vehicle shall be turned so as to proceed in the opposite direction upon any curve, or upon the approach to or near the crest of a grade, if the vehicle cannot be seen within 500 feet by the driver of any other vehicle approaching from either direction.

 2. _(b)_ The driver of an emergency vehicle or public safety vehicle, when responding to an emergency call, may turn the vehicle so as to proceed in the